SHMMOD/flex-project/proposal.md

 ## Things we accomplished this weekend
 * Matt H., Matt S., and Omar each completed the official [React Native](https://facebook.github.io/react-native/) walkthrough and documentation.
-* Matt S. and Omar completed the OAuth portion of a [Node with React Fullstack Web Development udemy course] https://www.udemy.com/node-with-react-fullstack-web-development/learn/v4/content.
+* Matt S. and Omar completed the OAuth portion of a [Node with React Fullstack Web Development udemy course](https://www.udemy.com/node-with-react-fullstack-web-development/learn/v4/content).
 At the end of the tutorial, we were able to sign up, log in, and log out of a basic app. the backend of basic user authentication utilizing Node.js/express